VGalata/16S_Sarcoidosis/README.md

+# About

-Code used for the analysis of the 16S dataset of sarcoidosis patients and patients with other interstitial lung disease.
+Code used for the analysis of the 16S rRNA gene sequencing dataset of pulmonary microbiota from sarcoidosis patients and patients with other interstitial lung disease.

+The raw reads were submitted to [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra): BioProject ID [PRJNA510549](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA510549).

 # Requirements